10 Tips For Preparing For Your First Marathon

 Get A Running Partner

-The biggest challenge in achieving your goal of running a marathon is the lack of motivation.
-It’s hard waking up early to train.
-A proven way to overcome this is by having a running partner to train with.
-Knowing that your partner will be waiting for you will motivate you to get up in the morning.
-Training with someone also makes it easier to stay on track and push your limits.
+A proven way to overcome this is by having a running partner.
+Knowing your partner is waiting for you will motivate you to get up in the morning.

 Taper Your Training